nsidc/qgreenland/doc/user/tutorials/interacting-with-geospatial-data.md

 What is a good estimate of the Greenland ice sheet’s volume?

-See the [Calculate the volume of the Greenland ice sheet](#calculate-colume-greenland-ice-sheet-tutorial) tutorial for an example of how to utilize the **Raster Surface Volume** tool.
+See the [Calculate the volume of the Greenland ice sheet](#calculate-volume-greenland-ice-sheet-tutorial) tutorial for an example of how to utilize the **Raster Surface Volume** tool.